geoflows/D-Claw/user_guide/overview.md

 ```python
 digdata.rho_f = 1100.0
 ```

-TODO: Don't yet understand init_ptype, init_pmax_ratio, init_ptf, init_ptf2.
-Unsure if these control when/if failure occurs.
-Should probably start with understanding init_ptype.

 ### 2.4 Format of spatially variable inputs
 Start by reading the information in the [topography data documentation on Clawpack website](http://www.clawpack.org/topo.html#topo).
 Cribnotes: Four styles of input are supported (3 ascii and 1 netcdf).